Roku streaming devices are widely used for streaming media content like movies, live TV channels, TV shows, sports, news, and much more.

-However, sometimes Roku fails to update automatically.
+However, sometimes Roku fails to update automatically, you need to check manually.
 Especially when you have installed a private Roku channel, or it gets disconnected from the internet for a while.
 In such cases, you need to update your Roku device manually.

 How to Update your Roku Device Manually

 You can easily update your Roku manually as long as you are connected to the internet.
-The process to update your Roku player is as follows:
+The process to update your Roku tv is as follows:

-Step 1: From the Roku home page, head over to the Settings option in the left menu.
+Step 1: Press Home button on your Roku remote.
+From the Roku home page, Select Settings option in the left menu.

-Step 2: Choose System from the menu using the Roku remote control.
+Step 2: Select System from the menu using the Roku remote control.

 Step 3: Select System Update.